cuba-platform/frontend/packages/cuba-react-ui/README.md

 Contains UI components and utilities for CUBA Platform React client.

-Documentation can be found [here](https://github.com/cuba-platform/frontend#react-client-cuba-react-ui).

-API reference can be found [here](https://cuba-platform.github.io/frontend/docs/cuba-react-ui/).
+Documentation and API reference can be found [here](https://cuba-platform.github.io/frontend).